 What are the constraints to effective planning?
+And Suggest the measures that management may adopt to overcome constraints

 (i) Constraints to effective planning